Police of Republika Srpska: Faculty of Security Sciences

-The Faculty of Security Sciences (Serbian: Факултет безбједносних наука, Fakultet bezbjednosnih nauka) was founded on July 1, 1995 as the High School of the Interior (or Higher School of the Interior, on Serbian: Виша школа унутрашњих послова, Viša škola unutrašnjih poslova) which began operations on November 21, 1995.
+The Faculty of Security Sciences was founded on July 1, 1995 as the High School of the Interior, which began operations on November 21, 1995.
 The curriculum took five semesters, and graduates were given the title of jurist of internal affairs.
-On July 23, 2002, it became the College of the Interior (Висока школа унутрашњих послова, Visoka škola unutrašnjih poslova) and operation began on October 1, 2002.
+On July 23, 2002, it became the College of the Interior and operation began on October 1, 2002.
 It was later renamed the Faculty of Security Sciences and became the eighteenth organization of the University of Banja Luka in 2017.

+Oath

+The oath of the Police of Republika Srpska is:

 Peace missions

 Affairs connected with peacekeeping operations are linked with the Interpolice Cooperation Detachment of the Minister Service.
 Officers of the Police of Republika Srpska have participated in UN peacekeeping missions since 2000.
 For police officers in Srpska that are interested in peacekeeping missions there are several requirements: eight years of effective work in police service for male officers and five years for females, proficiency in the English language, good physical and mental health, and the possession of the B category driving license.
 To access training, police officers need to demonstrate good English language knowledge and computer skills.
 Afterwards, they have two tests: pre-mission training and the SAAT test.
-Police officers of Republika Srpska participate participate in various international peacekeeping missions:
+Police officers of Republika Srpska participate in various international peacekeeping missions: